anthonylangsworth/EDMFAT/doc/faq.md

 I do not know.
 However, I plan to test the plug-in and add any new, relevant Odyssey features when it is released.

 The plug-in intentionally excludes any events from beta versions of **Elite: Dangerous**, as per the EDMC API.
 Presumably, any Odyssey alphas or betas will use separate universes to the main universe.
 Any BGS activity there will likely be separate to the main universe.

+### 5. I accidentally did a mission that hurt my minor faction.
+Help!

+Don't Panic!
+This commonly happens when you do not check a mission's target faction.
+Treat it as a learning experience.